 17.11.12.
 PM Key mingling, Restart Cashel Mall

-I stood on a bench & got back shots of Camilla & a couple of close-ups of Charles hand-shaking.
-Brownlee, few paid attention to him, led down Cashel Mall, with cops & goons with curly wires sticking out their ears staying close to the royals.
-CERA boss Sutton scuttled by.
-Smiling PM Key followed.
+I stood on a bench taking back-shots of Camilla & a couple of close-ups of Charles hand-shaking.
+Few paid attention to Brownlee who led down Cashel Mall, cops & goons following, curly wires sticking out of goons' ears while they guarded the royals closely.
+CERA boss Sutton scuttled by & smiling PM Key followed in the rear.

 "I like your tie," said Leah to PM Key.
 A nice blue tie.
 Leah wore blue too.
 That broadened Key's smile, his goon grinned too.